kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/apple-silicon/docs/02-compute-resources.md

 2. Verify you can connect to all three (two if your Mac only has 8GB RAM) VMs:

     ```bash
-    multipass shell kubemaster
+    multipass shell controlplane
     ```

-    You should see a command prompt like `ubuntu@kubemaster:~$`
+    You should see a command prompt like `ubuntu@controlplane:~$`

     Type the following to return to the Mac terminal